Denver Pit Bull Ban Debate

 Which Dogs Bite Most Often

 The dog breed that bites most often is the Labrador retriever at 13.3%.
 This surprises many, given the subdued nature of labs, but it goes to show that you cannot assume that all dogs are friendly based on their breed.
 Most dogs develop aggressive behaviors based on their training, again making their owners liable for their attacks.
-As dog bite attorneys, we very rarely see a dog naturally bite or attack.
+We very rarely see a dog naturally bite or attack.
 They usually only do so if frightened or they feel provoked.
 Or, sometimes when they are teased (pulling tails) or when playing is interpreted as being threatened.
 That could also be why a lot of victims of dog bites are children.
 Most dogs will give people an indicator they are distressed, such as growling.
 In which case, stop what you are doing and leave the situation.

 Back to the Ban